 It’s equally important to explore whether your marriage is significantly lacking.
 Although no marriage is perfect, sometimes people feel so unhappy, they look to others for a stronger emotional or physical connection.
 They complain of feeling taken for granted, unloved, resentful, or ignored.
 Sometimes there is a lack of intimacy or sexuality in the marriage.

-If unhappiness with your spouse contributed to your decision to have an affair, you need to address your feelings openly and honestly so that together you can make some changes.
-If open communication is a problem, consider seeking help from a qualified marital therapist or taking a communication skill-building class.
+If unhappiness with your spouse contributed to your decision to have an affair, you need to address your feelings openly and honestly.
+This way you can make some changes together.
+If open communication is a problem, consider seeking help from a qualified marital therapist.
+You can also take a communication skill-building class.
 There are many available through religious organizations, community colleges and mental health settings.

 Another necessary ingredient for rebuilding a marriage involves the willingness of unfaithful spouses to demonstrate sincere regret and remorse.
 You can’t apologize often enough.
 You need to tell your spouse that you’ll never commit adultery again.
 Although, since you’re working diligently to repair your relationship, you might think your intentions to be monogamous are obvious, they aren’t.